ksator/junos-automation-with-ansible/README.md

 ansible-playbook xxx/pb.yml
 ```

-### continuous-integration with Travis CI
+### Continuous integration with Travis CI
 There is a github webhook with Travis CI.
 The playbooks in  this repository are tested by Travis CI, with several Ansible versions.
+The files .travis.yml and requirements.txt at the root of this repository are used for this.

-We are using two types of playbooks:
+We are using two types of playbooks in this repository:

 #####Some playbooks do not interact with Junos:
 Travis CI is testing them.